-As of September 30, 2023 and December 31, 2022, the carrying values of cash and cash equivalents, accounts receivable, accounts payable, accrued liabilities and deferred income approximate their respective fair values due to their short-term nature.
+As of March 31, 2024 and December 31, 2023, the carrying values of accounts receivable, accounts payable, accrued liabilities and deferred income approximate their respective fair values due to their short-term nature.
+We have determined the fair value of notes payable approximates the carrying value due to the standard terms of the arrangement including but not limited to the amount borrowed, the term, and the interest rate.